-Between July 1, 2019 and June 30, 2020, the Connecticut AHEC Network supported health profession students in 377 interprofessional clinical rotations in primarily underserved communities.
-In total, students were placed in 865 rotations.
+Between July 1, 2021 and June 30, 2022, the Connecticut AHEC Network supported health profession students in 569 interprofessional clinical rotations in primarily underserved or rural communities.
+In total, students were placed in 651 rotations.

 HEALTH CAREERS RECRUITMENT

-Recruiting under-represented minority students into the health careers is the single largest activity of the Connecticut AHEC Network.
-Between July 1, 2019 and June 30, 2020, 4,239 students in grades K-16 and health profession student and adult programs participated in an AHEC-sponsored program, including over 230 students who took part in 20 or more hours of programming.
+Between July 1, 2021 and June 30, 2022, 3,364 students in grades K-16 and health profession student and adult programs participated in an AHEC-sponsored program, including over 425 students who took part in 20 or more hours of programming.
+Recruiting under-represented minority students into the health careers is a focus area of the Connecticut AHEC Network.

-Between July 1, 2019 and June 30, 2020, 6,776 web learners used Connecticut AHEC's Health Occupations and Technology (H.O.T.)
-Guide, Community Health Workers resource site or video resources.
+Between July 1, 2021 and June 30, 2022, 4,917 web learners used Connecticut AHEC's Health Occupations and Technology (H.O.T.)
+Guide or Community Health Workers resource site.
 The H.O.T.
 Guide, a resource for middle and high school students, academic and career counselors, teachers, school-to-career coordinators and adult learners, is a comprehensive guide to the health and biotechnology careers for which there is an educational program offered in Connecticut.

 - Community Health Worker Training